balderdashy/sails-docs/reference/sails.config/miscellaneous.md

 For a conceptual overview of configuration in Sails, see http://sailsjs.org/#/documentation/concepts/Configuration.

 This page is a quick reference of assorted configuration topics that don't fit elsewhere, namely top-level properties on the sails.config object.
+Many of these properties are best set on a [per-environment basis](http://sailsjs.org/#/documentation/anatomy/myApp/config/env), or in your [config/local.js](http://sailsjs.org/#/documentation/concepts/Configuration?q=the-config%2Flocaljs-file).
+To set them globally for your app, create a new file in the `config` folder (e.g. `config/misc.js`) and add them there.

 ### `sails.config.port`